JWDolle/astroids/README.txt

 Buttons can be pressed through mouse input in the menus

-Note: If you want to enter debug mode, set the Boolean in Constants.hs - Line 10 to True in order to see the debug
+Note: If you want to enter debug mode, set the Boolean in src/Constants.hs - Line 10 to True in order to see the debug